-We also did an analysis parallel to the above one but based on bull and bear markets with daily data.
+We also did an analysis parallel to the above one but based on bull and bear markets division with daily data.
 A bull market is most commonly defined as a 20% S&P 500 rally after a 20% drop and before a second 20% decline in terms of S&P 500’s closing price.

 In Figure n below, contrary to the positive-return and negative return scenarios, regressions in the bull and bear scenario mostly have insignificant and almost zero constant terms, which means that the five factors explained the portfolio return variations more comprehensively if we segment the history by bull and bear market scenarios and use daily data.
+This might due to the market factor playing a more important role as the data is divided by market performance, which reduced the weights for all other factors include specific risk.
 Besides, the market excess return and SMB tend to have non-distinguishable coefficients in a bull and bear markets for each portfolio.
 For the Medium 40% portfolio, HML and CMA mostly determined the different performance in bull and bear market.
-And for the Low 30% portfolio, HML and RMW are the major contributor.
-The High 30% portfolio’s performance does not seem to be affected much by these risk rewards.
+And for the Low 30% portfolio, HML and RMW are the major contributors.
+The High 30% portfolio’s performance does not seem to be affected that much across these risk factors.